-FRE 106 -Rescue Practices
+FRE 106 - Rescue Practices (3 credits)

-Rescue Practices covers life-saving practices related to the operations of fire company as well as the preparedness of the fire department to meet the needs of special rescue situations.
+Rescue Practices explores life-saving practices related to the operations of fire company as well as the preparedness of the fire department to meet the needs of special rescue situations.
 The course provides an overview of water rescue, technical rescue, and vehicle extrication.